Jieyaa/InfinityTrendz/README.md

 # InfinityTrendz
+Designed an E-commerce clothing website
-I have created this website using HTML, CSS and JavaScript
+Technologies user to build this website are HTML, CSS and JavaScript